Leene/hungry-walker/README.md

 10 minutes ago I was passing by somes shops, but had not thought of it.
 I wished there would be a shopping list app, which:
 - knows where I want to buy a specific item,
 - when I am close to that prefered shop and
-- reminds me of buying it with an push-up notification.
+- reminds me of buying it with a push notification.

 So the idea of Hungry Walker was born.
 A shopping list app for people with after-work-zombie-brains like mine ;-).